amit-sola/MachineLearning_DS_Notes/readme.md

 A better explanation is given in [Quora](https://www.quora.com/Why-is-naive-Bayes-naive?share=1)

+*What are the Pros and Cons of Naive Bayes?*
+Pros:

+*   It is easy and fast to predict class of test data set.
+It also perform well in multi class prediction
+*   When assumption of independence holds, a Naive Bayes classifier performs better compare to other models like logistic regression and you need less training data.
+*   It perform well in case of categorical input variables compared to numerical variable(s).
+For numerical variable, normal distribution is assumed (bell curve, which is a strong assumption).

+Cons:

+*   If categorical variable has a category (in test data set), which was not observed in training data set, then model will assign a 0 (zero) probability and will be unable to make a prediction.
+This is often known as “Zero Frequency”.
+To solve this, we can use the smoothing technique.
+One of the simplest smoothing techniques is called Laplace estimation.
+*   On the other side naive Bayes is also known as a bad estimator, so the probability outputs from predict_proba are not to be taken too seriously.
+*   Another limitation of Naive Bayes is the assumption of independent predictors.
+In real life, it is almost impossible that we get a set of predictors which are completely independent.

+**4 Applications of Naive Bayes Algorithms**
+*   Real time Prediction: Naive Bayes is an eager learning classifier and it is sure fast.
+Thus, it could be used for making predictions in real time.
+*   Multi class Prediction: This algorithm is also well known for multi class prediction feature.
+Here we can predict the probability of multiple classes of target variable.
+*   Text classification/ Spam Filtering/ Sentiment Analysis: Naive Bayes classifiers mostly used in text classification (due to better result in multi class problems and independence rule) have higher success rate as compared to other algorithms.
+As a result, it is widely used in Spam filtering (identify spam e-mail) and Sentiment Analysis (in social media analysis, to identify positive and negative customer sentiments)
+*   Recommendation System: Naive Bayes Classifier and Collaborative Filtering together builds a Recommendation System that uses machine learning and data mining techniques to filter unseen information and predict whether a user would like a given resource or not
+*
 **Q8- What’s the difference between Type I and Type II error?**
 Type I error are nothing but False Positives.
 Type II error are nothing but False Negatives